 Importantly, our first investment was the vineyard.
 Given the financial commitment and time it takes to properly mature a vineyard, it is not common practice in the Northwest today to invest in an estate vineyard.
 However, this is fundamental to controlling wine quality.
-We invested further in the vineyard’s infrastructure and management in an effort to control all facets of quality in the winemaking process.
-With a passion for making expressive wines that bring joy to the palate, we’re keen to fully realize the potential for growing the highest quality wine grapes and birthing wines true to their place of origin.
+We invested further in the vineyard’s infrastructure and management in an effort to control all facets of quality throughout the winegrowing process.
+With a passion for making expressive wines that bring joy to the palate, we are keen to fully realize the potential for growing the highest quality wine grapes and birthing wines true to their place of origin.

 Click image(s) for 3D view